reXplan-project/reXplan-repo/docs/source/to_doc/modeling/in_hazard_modeling.md

 # Hazard Modeling

-## Methodologies

-Depending on the provided dataset, the user can choose a methodology.
+The hazard needs to be modeled to generate the probability of failure of the power elements with the use of fragility curves.
+Depending on the provided dataset, the hazard can be defined in four different ways.

-### Method 1: Generate a hazard element by reading a .nc file
+## Method 1: Generate a hazard element by reading a .nc file

 The most precise method is using data from a [netCDF](https://www.unidata.ucar.edu/software/netcdf/) file.
-NetCDF is a standard file format for scientific data storage and exchange, which allows to store multidimensional data with self-describing metadata.
+NetCDF is a standard file format for scientific climate data storage and exchange, which allows to store multidimensional data with self-describing metadata.
+Once imported, the tool can analyse the data to identify the highest intensity at each point of the geographical grid.
+By mapping the power elements against this grid, reXplan can generate probabilities of failure for each element based on the intensity of the climate data and the equipment fragility curves.
+This approach allows for a comprehensive assessment of the potential impacts of climate-related hazards on power equipment, providing insights into which elements are most at risk and where mitigation efforts should be focused.

-### Method 2: Generate a hazard element by reading a trajectory .csv file
+## Method 2: Generate a hazard element by reading a trajectory .csv file

-If the hazard has a trajectory like hurricanes, a .csv file can be supplied.
-Data can be easily changed manually.
+If the hazard has a trajectory like Hurricanes, intensity can be described using a .csv file containing the time-series trajectory and radius of the event.
+The hazard model consists of a circle of varying radius with the point of maximum intensity at its centre.
+The intensity decreases as you move away from the centre.
+The centre of the circle also called the epicentre can be moved along geographical coordinates defined by the user, allowing for a more flexible and simple approach to hazard modelling.
+This method offers a way to visualize the spatial distribution of the hazard intensity over time, which can be useful in assessing the potential impact of the hazard on a specific location or region.
+By incorporating user-defined geographical coordinates, this approach can be tailored to specific events and locations, allowing for a more accurate and relevant analysis of the hazard.

 ```{figure} ../../_static/trajectory.gif
 :name: equation-mensah